coder-dongjiayi/MXLogger/mxlogger_analyzer/mxlogger_analyzer_lib/README.md

   "change file").
 - **Results are persisted in sqlite**, so reopening the sheet after an app restart still shows the previous run — tap refresh for the latest logs.
-- **Every refresh clears the database and re-parses** the `.mx/.log/.txt/.json` files under `diskcachePath` from scratch; results are never merged with the previous run, so what you see is exactly this scan.
+- **Every refresh clears the database and re-parses** the `.mx` files under `diskcachePath` from scratch; results are never merged with the previous run, so what you see is exactly this scan.
 - **Deliberately few dependencies**: the embedded mode pulls in no KV-storage or file plugins such as shared_preferences / file_picker / desktop_drop — Key/IV arrive with each `showDebug` call and